cantierecreativo/admino/README.md

 So what about Admino?
 Well, it complements the above-mentioned gems, giving you the the missing ~10%: a fast way to generate administrative index views.

+## Demo

+To better illustrate how to create a 100%-custom, super-DRY administrative interface using Admino and the  aforementioned gems, we prepared a [repo with a sample Rails project](https://github.com/cantierecreativo/admino-example) you can take a look.
+The app is browsable at [http://admino-example.herokuapp.com](http://admino-example.herokuapp.com), and features a Bootstrap 3 theme.

 ## Installation

 Add this line to your application's Gemfile: